MaazAmjad/Urdu-threat-detection-FIRE2022/README.md

 This is a binary classiifcation task.
 There are two primary tasks in this shared task.

-1. The first task is to classify the given tweet as "Threatening" and "non0threatening".
+1. The first task is to classify the given tweet as "Threatening" and "non-threatening".
-2. The second tasks is if the tweet is classified as "threatening" tweet, then it should be further classified as threat is given to an "individial" or a "group".
+2. The second task is if the tweet is classified as a "threatening" tweet, then it should be further classified as a threat given to an "individual" or a "group".

 The format of the Training Dataset.xlsx file is as follows: